-I did the exact same thing with the green clover leaf fabric and scattered it between the rainbow fabric.
+Do the exact same thing with the green cloverleaf fabric and scatter it between the rainbow fabric.

-This is what the wreath looked like at this point.
+This is what the wreath should look like at this point.

-To put a few final touches on the wreath I added a few strips of white fabric and the gold ribbon.
-After adding the gold ribbon I went back and cut each of the ribbon tips at an angle.
+To put a few final touches on the wreath add a few strips of white fabric and the gold ribbon.
+After adding the gold ribbon, cut each end of the ribbon at an angle.
 I really like the additional little touch of gold for St. Patrick’s Day.

 I love how bright and cheery this wreath turned out.
-It certainly adds a nice ‘pop’ of color to my home decor.
+It certainly will add a nice ‘pop’ of color to any home decor.